xli1224/stephenmcd.github.com/_posts/2013-05-05-sandboxed-jekyll-hacks.md

 #### Frequency Tag Sort

-Articles in Jekyll support tags as you'd expect.
+Articles in Jekyll support traditional keyword tags as you'd expect.
 On the homepage of this site, I generate a list of all tags from all articles.
 The problem though, is that the tags are in arbitrary order when made available by Jekyll, making the list hard to digest in a meaningful way.
 We could sort them alphabetically, but I thought the best option would be to sort them by frequency, with the most commonly used tags appearing at the top of the list.
 Liquid provides the template tag ``sort`` for sorting data by a given property, but the tag structure provided by Jekyll is a hash, which as best as I can tell, isn't supported by Liquid's ``sort`` tag.
 I therefore came up with the following approach for sorting by frequency:

 {% highlight html+django %}
 {% raw %}